parkr/dockerfiles/README.md

 ## Usage

-All Docker images are built with GitHub Actions and pushed to Docker Hub on merge to master.
+All Docker images are built with GitHub Actions and pushed to Docker Hub on merge to main.

 To do something locally, you can use `make`: